chrockey/chrockey.github.io/_news/announcement_2.md

 inline: true
 ---

-One paper about large-scale 3D scene understanding is accepted to [CVPR 2022](https://cvpr2022.thecvf.com/).
+:pencil: One paper about large-scale 3D scene understanding is accepted to [CVPR 2022](https://cvpr2022.thecvf.com/).